-3. Trotsky filled the ranks of the Red Army with conscription, including thousands of former tsarist officers, claiming to need their experience and expertise.
+3. Trotsky filled the ranks of the Red Army with conscripts.
+This included thousands of former tsarist officers, called on for their experience and expertise.

 4. He was notoriously ruthless about enforcing loyalty and discipline, using threats against families and deploying party commissars and ‘blocking units’.